learn-co-curriculum/aws-css-rainbow-lab/README.md

 To make sure the rainbow isn't so monochromatic you now need to repeat the above steps with the final six colors, and when you do you should have a complete, colorful rainbow.

-## Moving On

-When you're done with this lab type `learn test` to confirm you've passed all the tests.

 ## Conclusion